-Since the beginning of the COVID-19 pandemic, a total of about 4 trillion USD has been added to the United States' money supply, in addition to near zero interest throughout 2020 and 2021.
+Since the beginning of the COVID-19 pandemic, a total of about US\$4 trillion has been added to the United States' money supply, in addition to near zero interest throughout 2020 and 2021.
 Much of this liquidity made its way into the financial and housing markets, pushing up asset valuations.
 As a result, stock indexes rose to record highs throughout 2021, with the S&P 500 clocking in just shy of 4,800 index points.
 Combined with a steady rise in property values, the U.S. household net worth increased by 30% (about US\$34 trillion) since the pandemic started.
-Financial markets only reversed the trend in early 2022 as the markets have started pricing in actual and expected rate hikes, as flagged by an increasingly hawkish U.S. Federal Reserve.
-As we write, the 2-year U.S. Treasury rate has broken through 4.25% (a sharp increase of over 350 basis points this year), levels unseen since mid 2007, just ahead of the Great Recession and Financial Crisis.
+Financial markets only reversed the trend in 2022 as the markets have started pricing in actual and expected rate hikes, as flagged by an increasingly hawkish U.S. Fed.
+As at March 31, 2023, the 2-year U.S. Treasury rate is trading at 4.06% (a sharp increase of over 320 basis points since the beginning of 2022), hovering around levels unseen since mid 2007, just ahead of the Great Recession and Financial Crisis, albeit somewhat tamed compared to recent highs of 4.73%.
+The banking system confidence crisis spurred by the demise of Silicon Valley Bank has been quelled, for the time being, though this type of market tremors are reminiscent of the early days of the Great Financial Crisis and, we believe, caution is warranted as this degree of financial tightening has not been experienced for decades.

 Inflation risk and policy risk continue to be the two major risks in the U.S. over short and medium term.
 Coming out of the pandemic, wage increases helped incentivize Americans to re-enter the work force, though the participation rate is still tracking well below the prepandemic levels.
 Naturally, this was met by a lowering labor productivity.
-The wage inflation, in combination with rising costs for most material inputs, has created inflationary pressures which are likely to persist through 2022, testing the U.S. Federal Reserve's ability to navigate the coming critical quarters without any major policy error.
-It is nearly certain that the U.S. Federal Reserve will trigger a recession, in its efforts to control inflation.
-For once, the Main Street concerns seem to have caught up with Wall Street, the later seeing a material compression in valuation multiples through the first three quarters of 2022.
+The wage inflation, in combination with rising costs for most material inputs, has created inflationary pressures which persisted through 2022 and early 2023, testing the U.S. Fed's ability to navigate the coming critical quarters without any major policy error.
+It is nearly certain that the U.S. Fed will trigger a recession, in its efforts to control inflation.
+For once, the Main Street concerns seem to have caught up with Wall Street, the later seeing a material compression in valuation multiples through 2022.
 We believe that the next shoe to drop is a revision of the forward earnings potential of the U.S. equities (and elsewhere) which will likely place further downward pressure on equities' valuation, in combination with a "risk off" attitude under protracted inflation and policy uncertainty.
-On this background, we chose to preserve our ability to increase our allocation to equities.
+On this background, we chose to preserve our ability to increase our allocation to equities by maintaining a sizeable allocation to cash, supplemented by our ability to use up to 50% of net assets in borrowing.